GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 ## 💡 Did you know? {: #tips }

-Before we wrap up, I wanted to share a couple of useful tools and insights:
+Before we wrap up, we wanted to share a couple of useful tools and insights:

 - In Chrome 115, you can access devices via [WebHID from your Chrome extension][gh-webhid].
 - [Puppeteer][puppeteer] now supports testing in headless mode with [Chrome's headless "new"][chrome-headless].